-10 weeks of Mindfulness lessons in student advisory meetings facilitated by trained Mindfulness counselors and classroom teachers (Walking and music mediations, mindful breathing and other self regulation techniques)
+Mindfulness lessons in student advisory meetings facilitated by classroom teachers who have had multiple years of training and side by side teaching with Mindful Schools trained counselors (Walking and music mediations, mindful breathing and other self regulation techniques)

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.